- A new study reveals that complex neuronal centers in the brainstems of rodents rhythmically control feeding behavior.

 As the study progressed, the two groups became more divergent.
 Initially, the HFD rodents increased their nighttime food intake and later began to consume excess calories during the day.

 Dr. Chrobok explained: “We found that rats on this type of [HFD] started changing their feeding behavior.
 Normally, they are nocturnal — they kind of lock the food intake into the nighttime.”
-But, he continued, as the study progressed:
+However, he continued, as the study progressed:

 “They started to eat 24 hours a day.
 Also, they would wake up and snack during the day — considered a rats’ inactive phase: They would feed, rather than rest.”